IsroilovA/money-manager/README.md

 ## Core Features Implementation

+## Local Database with `sqflite` package.
+- The app stores all the information locally on the device only.
+This feature is implemented using a SQLite database managed with the `sqflite` package.

 ### Adding Multiple Accounts (Wallets)
-- **Implementation:** The app allows users to create multiple accounts, each representing a wallet.
-This feature is implemented using a SQLite database managed with the `sqflite` package.
+- The app allows users to create multiple accounts, each representing a wallet.

 ### Tracking Transactions
 - **Expense and Income Tracking:** Users can add expenses and incomes to their accounts.
 Each transaction is recorded in the database with relevant details such as amount, category, and timestamp.